fahussain0/Website-hosted-inside-container/README.md

 		$ apt-get install curl

+	8. Now we will install git to push website from github

+		$ apt-get install git

-	8. Now follow Points 9 and 10 from this README.md of my other wonderful project for website deployment:
+	9. Now follow Points 9 and 10 from this README.md of my other wonderful project for website deployment:

 	https://github.com/fahussain0/nginx_deployment/blob/main/README.md